Spin23/Optimize_J1J3_model/README.md

 Optimization with Scipy from a chosen start value:
-    constant spin field (ferromagnet), Helimagnet with one laminate, Helimagnet with a mulit-laminate, Spin field using a vortex structure, random spin field, Spin field rotating optimal with the same profile away from the left boundary
+    Constant spin field (ferromagnet), Helimagnet with one laminate, Helimagnet with a mulit-laminate, Spin field using a vortex structure, random spin field, Spin field rotating optimal away from the left boundary

 Output: Generates figures of the optimized spin field during the optimization.
 The intermediate optimized spin fields are saved in an associated folder.
 Furthermore, this folder will contain